 To further customize triggers to your business and better control for variation in your data over time, you can now configure Canary triggers to run at specific hours of the day.
 When you create a new hourly trigger, for example, you can use the new Trigger Time field to select one or multiple hours that you would like Canary to evaluate your data for events.

 There are three options for the Trigger Time field:

-All time configurations are in the time zone set in your Account Info Dashboard.
+All time configurations are in the time zone set in your Account tab of your Pagos account settings.
 By putting parameters on what time of day triggers search for events, you can manually control for time-based anomaly notifications.

 Time of day can have a meaningful impact on the number of inbound transactions for an ecommerce business.
 When transaction volume increases or decreases, the metrics monitored by a trigger could fluctuate enough to send an event notification about normal business operations, rather than about an operational abnormality.

 This is best explained through an example!
-Let’s say that you have a trigger configured with the below parameters to alert you when your approval rate drops below 85% (for simplicity’s sake, we will refrain from using the Group and Sub Group trigger parameters):
+Let’s say that you have a trigger configured with the below parameters to alert you when your approval rate drops below 85% (for simplicity’s sake, we will refrain from using the trigger filters):

 Your business is primarily US-based and you usually have a spike in transaction volume over US lunchtime.
 Let’s say that every hour between 11AM and 1PM US EST, your business’s transaction count is 10,000 transactions.
 That means that up to 1,500 transactions could be declined per hour (approval rate of 85%) and Canary would not detect an event.
 If 1,300 transactions were declined (approval rate of 87%), this would remain within normal business operations for your company.